Trade guide

 Is decorative concrete finishing profitable?

-Yes, decorative concrete commands premium prices (£15-50+ per square foot) compared to basic finishing.
-However, it requires additional training, specialized tools, and artistic skills to execute properly.
+Yes, decorative concrete can command premium prices compared with basic finishing, but the exact quote depends on the design, surface preparation, materials and local competition.
+However, it requires additional training, specialised tools, and artistic skills to execute properly.

 What equipment do I need to start concrete finishing?